open-contracting/standard/standard/docs/en/01_standard/03_use_cases.md

 ## More information

-More detail about our demand-side assessment can be found here [LINK] ToDo
+More detail about our demand-side assessment can be found on the standard blog.